 - The project grades will be established using full-class and individual critiques at the instructor's discretion.
 All students are expected to participate in all critiques, which includes discussion of their own projects as well as the projects of other students.
-At specific points in the timeline of each project, the instructor will evaluate the project success by assigning a letter grade for each of the following 5 criteria: - 1.
-Initial preparation-drawings, models, evidence of thoughtful research - 2. building craft-technical skills of material manipulation - 3. glazing and firing-technical skills in glaze mixing, application, and firing - 4. concept-intellectual basis for work - 5. finished analysis-participation in critiques, self-assessment, evidence of finished research necessary to complete work, final documentation of completed work

-The letter grades for each project will be averaged into one final letter grade.

-• Once a final course average is calculated, attendance penalties (if applicable) will be deducted and the final grade established.

-Once a final course average is calculated, attendance penalties (if applicable) will be deducted and the final grade established.
+At the completion of each project and discussion, the instructor will evaluate the project success by assigning a rating of 0-10 for each of the 3 criteria, namely Concept, Concern, and Crafts(wo)manship.
+Concept will evaluate the quality of the idea for the project.
+Concern will evaluate dedication, diligence and effort with which the student designs and completes the project.
+Crafts(wo)manship will evaluate the skill and quality of the material manipulation within the project.
+The resulting 3 criteria ratings will be averaged together to establish a project percentage for each assignment.
+The project grades will constitute 100% of the course final grade. - Once a final course average is calculated, attendance penalties (if applicable) will be deducted and the final grade established.